 Some self-righteous folks accuse those who vote for the “lesser evil” of violating their “principles” or “losing their moral compass.”
 These accusations are without foundation and show the accuser does not understand “principles” or morals.

-Further, this mistake in moral values has caused serious damage to America by electing the greater evil.
+Further, this mistake in moral values has damaged America because it elects a greater evil.
 We must understand and correct the moral error of the Voting Mantra.

 What is a principle?

 Merriam-Webster’s “short definition” of principle is a “moral rule or belief”.
 But it takes more explanation to understand what a principle really is.

 Merriam-Webster’s “Full Definition” does better by noting a principle is a “rule or code of conduct.”
 In other words a principle relates to an action or relationship.

 Dictionary.com presents a better definition of principle: “an accepted or professed rule of action or conduct.”
 (This definition is used in physics.)

 Examples of principles